 Brussels is a very cosmopolitan city and caters to many different religions.
-Belgium is predominantly a Roman Catholic country and as such most churches are Catholic, however there are many other houses of worship for other religions.
-Brussels has one of the highest Muslim populations of any western European city with an estimated 160,000 (roughly 17% of total poulation) people.
+Belgium is predominantly a Roman Catholic country and as such most churches are Catholic, however, there are many other houses of worship for other religions.
+Brussels has one of the highest Muslim populations of any western European city with an estimated 160,000 (roughly 17% of the total population) people.
 There is a significant Jewish population as well, around 15,000, with more than a dozen synagogues representing all streams of faith.

 A comprehensive list of English-speaking Christian churches and groups in Brussels can be found at http://churchestogether.be/